A brilliant bio is...

 Or some combination of all three.

-Imagine deleting the folder on your desktop that’s full of bio drafts and having a smart, gorgeous bio that says everything you've been trying to say only better up on your site.
+Imagine having a smart, gorgeous bio that says everything you've been trying to say only better up on your site.

-Imagine a bio so loaded with personality that it's like having the most confident, articulate, and creative parts of yourself online, meeting your customers and introducing them to who you are and what you do.
-So by the time a potential client does call, they already get what you're about.
+Imagine a bio that's so "YOU" that when a potential client does call, they already get what you're about.
 And they dig it.

 Imagine doing MORE than listing your accolades, your quirks, or the chronological order of your life and instead, PUSHING some boundaries to artistically encapsulate why you're special.
 This strikes an emotional chord with your customer - not just a logical one.

-Imagine capturing (with words) the "hard to explain" bits about your history or your services, and expressing it beautifully in a way that sells while you're out doing, who knows - shopping for underwear (hopefully).
+Imagine capturing (with words) the "hard to explain" bits about your history or your services, and expressing it beautifully in a way that sells.
+That way, someone could be reading about and falling in love with you while you're out doing god knows what - shopping for underwear (hopefully).

 Imagine publishing a bio on your website that's so compelling, people actually WANT to read it and then do business with you.

-Imagine not having all the answers yet as to whom you want to be online - but investing in a professional service and discovery process to help you figure that out.
+Imagine not having all the answers yet as to whom you want to be online - but investing in a professional service and discovery process that helps you finally figure that out.

 Not many people imagine the possibilities of what their content could achieve.